Iansdfg/HoloHands/README.md

 # HoloHands
-University final year project to explore improved methods of HoloLens hand gestures and interactions.
+## Investigating Hand Tracking in Mixed Reality using the First-Generation Microsoft HoloLens

-Written in C++/WinRT and UWP.
+Final year project for University of South Wales.

-Work in-progress...
+Written in C++/CX and UWP.